 What Are the Benefits of Text Messages?

 Text messages have high open rates, they are less disruptive to the recipient’s day, they create direct lines of communication, most users prefer texting to calling, and responding to a text message is typically very easy.
-Twilio, a leading customer engagement platform, reports:
+Twilio, a leading customer engagement platform, reports: Text messaging is an easy and effective form of communication that most users prefer.
+Learn more about why text messaging is a must-have channel for business!

-Meet with one of our experts to see how easy it is to manage your product data and create digital experiences tied to it.
+Meet with one of our experts to see how easy it is to centralize your product data, manage digital assets, and create digital product experiences.
 Trust us…you’re going to be wowed.